-DR Resource providers are required to simultaneously test all of their committed DR resources in a zone if no PJM-initiated load management event is called by PJM during the Delivery Year.
+DR Resource providers are required to simultaneously test all of their non-dispatched registrations in a zone in the absence of being dispatched by PJM for an Emergency Action that triggers a Non-Performance Assessment during the Delivery Year.

 Please see Section 8.7 of this manual for details on Load Management Test Compliance.